Microscopic understanding of NMR signals by dynamic mean-field theory for spins: Models and spin DMFT

 Considering these values and \cref{fig:adamantane}, we note that the two classes of hydrogen and the two classes of carbon are each located nearly on the same shell.
 Hence, we consider only a single type of hydrogen and a single type of carbon at the averaged radii

 henceforth.
-As we will see later, this simplifies the application of spinDMFT, since only a single kind of mean-field needs to be considered.
+As we will see later, this simplifies the application of spinDMFT, since only a single kind of mean field needs to be considered.

 In line with the experiment in \refcite{alvar10c}, we consider polycrystalline adamantane at room temperature.
 The adamantane molecules form an fcc-lattice with $\afcc~=~\SI{9.426(8)}{\angstrom}$ and four molecules per unit cell \cite{fort64}.
-While their centers of mass are fixed, the molecules continuously change their orientations.
+While their centers of mass are fixed, the molecules are constantly changing their orientations.
 These molecular rotations are isotropic and happen on a much shorter time scale than the spin dynamics so that motional narrowing has to be considered for the couplings.

 Aside from the proton spins, only the carbon isotopes $\ce{^{13}C}$ are of interest for NMR, since they carry a spin of $I~=~\sfrac12$ in contrast to the spinless nuclei of $\ce{^{12}C}$.
 Generally, we denote the $\ce{^{1}H}$ nuclear spins by $S$ and the $\ce{^{13}C}$ nuclear spins by $I$.
 The natural abundance of $\ce{^{13}C}$ is about $\SI{1.1}{\percent}$.
 Since the carbon spins are so rare, we neglect any carbon-hydrogen interaction for the hydrogen dynamics and any carbon-carbon interaction in general.
 The homonuclear secular Hamiltonian is given by